Sundae in New York

 Sundae in New York is a 1983 American animated short film directed by Jimmy Picker and starring Scott Record.

 Summary

 A variety show featuring caricatures of New York personalities including then mayor Ed Koch to the tune of Theme from New York, New York.

 Accolades

-The film won the Academy Award for Best Animated Short Film at the 56th Academy Awards, beating out Mickey's Christmas Carol, the Disney animated short that was also nominated for the same award that year.
+The film won the Academy Award for Best Animated Short Film at the 56th Academy Awards, beating out Mickey's Christmas Carol, the Disney animated short.

 The Academy Film Archive preserved Sundae in New York in 2006.